-- All natural waters contain soluble salts; however, the amount and type of salts they contain vary greatly. - Irrigation water can degrade when wells are pumped at high rates or for prolonged periods.
-Sometimes "up-coning" can occur from pumping, whereby saline water, rather than freshwater, is drawn into the well.

-• Saline water typically is unsuitable for irrigation because of its high content of TDS.
+- All natural waters contain soluble salts; however, the amount and type of salts they contain vary greatly. - Reclaimed water has the potential to contain higher soluble salt concentrations than other water sources. - Irrigation water can degrade when wells are pumped at high rates or for prolonged periods.
+Sometimes "up-coning" can occur from pumping, whereby saline water, rather than freshwater, is drawn into the well. - Saline water typically is unsuitable for irrigation because of its high TDS content.

-- Use surface water to mix (blend) affected groundwater to lower the total salt concentration. - Routinely monitor water quality to ensure that salt concentrations are at the acceptable levels. - Consider fertilizer that uses soluble nitrogen forms with a relatively low concentration of salts in frequent applications. - Consider a controlled-release fertilizer to reduce salt injury. - Identify salt additions and saline sources that contribute to the total salt concentration. - Base management plan on routine soil tests to determine sodium adsorption ration (SAR), exchangeable sodium percentage (ESP), electrical conductivity saturated paste method/unit (ECe), and free calcium carbonate content. - Select alternative turfgrass and landscape plants that are more salt-tolerant. - Design irrigation systems to account for flushing of salt accumulation from soil. - Amend soil and water to remove salt ions from affected areas. - Evaluate BMP to determine effectiveness toward managing sodic/saline conditions.
+- Use surface water to mix (blend) affected groundwater to lower the total salt concentration. - Routinely monitor water quality to ensure that salt concentrations are at the acceptable levels. - Request water quality data from the reclaimed water provider to determine salt concentrations. - Consider fertilizer that uses soluble nitrogen forms with a relatively low concentration of salts if frequent applications are necessary. - Consider a controlled-release fertilizer to reduce salt injury. - Identify salt additions and saline sources that contribute to the total salt concentration. - Base management plan on routine soil tests to determine sodium adsorption ratio

+(SAR), exchangeable sodium percentage (ESP), electrical conductivity saturated paste method/unit (ECe), and free calcium carbonate content.

+- Select alternative turfgrass and landscape plants that are more salt-tolerant. - Reduce salt accumulations in the soil by flushing soils as needed with a higher-quality water source. - Design irrigation systems to account for flushing of salt accumulation from soil. - Amend soil and water to remove salt ions from affected areas. - Evaluate BMP to determine effectiveness toward managing sodic/saline conditions.